richtastic/ff/src/3DR/wiki/app.md

 		maxNeighborhoodRadius ~21			4		29

 	STRUCTURE PASSING:
-		- for each camera
+x		- for each camera
-			- create a camera object
+x			- create a camera object
-		- for each view
+x		- for each view
-			- create a view object
+x			- create a view object
 		- for each view image:
-			- undistort image based on view's camera distortion
-		- create a blank transform / match pair for all view pairs
-		- for each match pair
+			- undistort image based on view's camera distortion x		- create a blank transform / match pair for all view pairs x		- for each match pair
 			- create match object & add to transform
 			- add points to views [using undistorted locations] INITIAL METRICS